 Denton is a fairly easy town to navigate by car, and because of that, the average one-way commute to work is only 23.8 minutes, beating the U.S. average of 26.4 minutes.

 - 10.1% carpool with others

 More Cool Stuff About Denton

-With the nearby I-35 split, Denton’s location gives it easy access to the many attractions found in both Dallas and Fort Worth, but there is much for tourists and locals to do in and around town.
+With the nearby I-35 split, Denton’s location gives easy access to the many attractions in Dallas and Fort Worth, but there is much for tourists and locals to do in and around town.
 Take advantage of these local sights to see:

 - Catch a show at the Denton Community Theatre

 - Learn something new at the Denton County African American Museum or the Denton Firefighters’ Museum

 Whatever you decide to see or do in Denton, be careful driving to get there.
 Without question, the driving environment here can pose some real traffic challenges.
 Consider taking a defensive driving course to make sure you get to your “whatever” safely.